PENN STATE SPORT CAMPS FREQUENTLY ASKED QUESTIONS

 Where are the camps held?

 All Penn State Sport Camps are conducted on Penn State's University Park campus in University Park, Pa.
 The exact location of camp activities will vary depending on the sport.
-All Sport Camps facilities can be found on the website under the General Information drop down on the Maps & Direction page.
+All Sport Camps facilities can be found on the website under the General Information drop down on the Maps & Direction page or by clicking here!

 What is Penn State's federal tax ID?